kbd(4) - Linux man page

 - Option XkbRules rules

 - specifies which XKB rules file to use for interpreting the XkbModel, XkbLayout, XkbVariant, and XkbOptions settings.
-Default: "xorg" for most platforms, but "xfree98" for the Japanese PC-98 platforms.
+Default: "base" for most platforms.
+If you use the "base" value then you can find listing of all valid values for these four options in the /usr/share/X11/xkb/rules/base.lst file.

 - Option XkbModel modelname

 - specifies the XKB keyboard model name.
-Default: "pc105" for most platforms, but "pc98" for the Japanese PC-98 platforms.
+Default: "pc105" for most platforms.

 - Option XkbLayout layoutname

 - specifies the XKB keyboard layout name.
 This is usually the country or language type of the keyboard.
-Default: "us" for most platforms, but "nec/jp" for the Japanese PC-98 platforms.
+Default: "us" for most platforms.

 - Option XkbVariant variants